 Set MTU Size from the Command Line of Mac OS X

-If you’re in a situation where you need to change the transmission unit size, you can do so easily through the command line by way of the ever-useful networksetup utility.
+If you’re in a situation where you need to change the transmission unit size, you can do so easily through the Mac command line by way of the ever-useful networksetup utility.
 It’s probably important to note that most users will never need to adjust this setting, making this a more advanced tip.
+Let’s start with getting the current MTU size from the command line on a Mac, then move on to setting a new MTU size.

-To see the current MTU size, use the following networksetup flag:
+To see the current MTU size, use the following networksetup flag, pointing it at the network interface like so:

 Active MTU: 1500 (Current Setting: 1500)

-To change that and set a new MTU size, use the -setMTU flag, choose the interface, and provide a new size, like so:
+To change and set a new MTU size, you can use the -setMTU flag with the networksetup command line, then choose the interface, and provide a new MTU size, like so:

 networksetup -setMTU en0 1453